Spine - 2026-05-15 - Journal Article; Randomized Controlled Trial; Comparative Study

 RESULTS

 The choice of bone graft material significantly affected cost-effectiveness of posterolateral lumbar fusion in elderly patients with degenerative spondylolisthesis at 10-year follow-up.
-ABM/P-15 showed dominance over Allograft with improved outcomes, lower healthcare costs and lower re-operation rate.
+ABM/P-15 showed dominance over Allograft with improved outcomes, lower health care costs, and lower reoperation rate.